Index

 Taste and discernment

 The cost of making a change is dropping.
-Last year, I was manually editing .json to update one or two tokens that our design system needed.
-Today, every day, there's new tooling, better abstractions, faster pipelines — all of it is compressing the distance between "we should do this" and "it's done."
-Agents accelerate that curve dramatically.
+Last year, updating a token meant hand-editing .json files.
+Now it's a prompt.
+Every day there's new tooling, better abstractions, faster pipelines, all of it compressing the distance between "we should do this" and "it's done."
+Agents speed things up even more.

 This sounds like pure upside.
-And for production throughput, it is.
-But it introduces a problem that most teams aren't talking about yet: when everything is cheap to build, how do you decide what's worth building?
+For production throughput, it is.
+But it brings a problem most teams aren't talking about yet: when everything is cheap to build, how do you decide what's worth building?

 The flood

 When the cost of change drops, restraint gets harder.
-If spinning up a new variant takes five minutes instead of five hours, the argument against it weakens.
-"Why not add it?" becomes a reasonable question when the production cost is negligible.
-Every edge case gets its own component.
-Every team's preference gets accommodated.
-The system grows, not because it should, but because it can.
+If spinning up a new variant takes 5 minutes instead of 5 hours, the argument against it weakens.
+"Why not add it?" sounds reasonable when production cost is negligible.

 I've watched this happen.
-The easier it gets to ship a change, the more changes get proposed.
-And the volume of possible work starts to drown out the work that would actually move the needle.
-The backlog fills up with things that are technically justifiable but strategically meaningless.
+The easier it gets to ship, the more changes get proposed.
+The volume of possible work drowns out the work that actually matters.

 Taste gets a bad reputation in technical work.
-It sounds subjective, aesthetic — something designers argue about over typefaces.
-But taste, in practice, is pattern recognition built through experience.
+It sounds subjective, aesthetic, the thing designers argue about over typefaces.
+In practice it's pattern recognition built through reps.

 It's the ability to look at a component API and know it's going to cause problems before anyone files a bug.
 It's reading a token scale and sensing that the steps are too close together to be useful at the edges.
 It's seeing a proposed variant and understanding that it'll create confusion downstream, even though it solves the immediate ask.

-Taste isn't about liking or disliking something.
-It's about having enough reps to recognize what "right" looks like — and enough conviction to hold that line when the cost of saying yes is almost zero.
+Taste is having enough reps to recognize what "right" looks like, and enough conviction to hold that line when the cost of saying yes is almost zero.

 The cheaper changes become, the more taste matters.
 Because the question is no longer "can we build this?"
 It's "should we?"